jsplink/tntjs/README.md

 tntjs
 ===

 ### A single-load web application framework.
-"One code-base, all devices."
-Because hey, it's all the same web.
+"One code-base, all devices." because it's all the same web

-"Use what works best."
-Uses libraries with clean API's.
+"This is so simple it's stupid." because **that's good design**

-"Freeze!
-Drop it, punk."
-Cleanliness means dropping everything we can.
+"Omg implement web workers already." omg contribute

 ## Project Modules
 * app.js

     Exposes your forms & views.
-Also listens to the data registry and updates identify-based configurations (i.e. user changes).
+Also listens to the data registry and updates identify-based configurations (i.e. user or group changes).
 Views are auto-updated once bound to the registry.
 * dataserve.js

     Listens to the Comm module and updates the registry per incoming object / list modifications.